progressivis/progressivis/doc/custom_modules.md

 `@process_slot` specifies that when the input slot "table" contains updated or deleted items (not created ones), the method `reset(self) -> None` should be called.
 This method is defined on line 23.
 The simplest strategy to use when an input table is modified is to restart the work from the beginning, forgetting the current "max" value.

 `@run_if_any` means that if any of the input slots are modified, then the method should run.
+This is the default behavior for modules.
+This decorator also prepares the `self.context` context manager that does a great deal of bookkeeping.

+Since the `Max` module only deals with one input slot, the "table", the following lines extract the items of the table that have been modified since the last call to `run_step()`.
+These lines rely on the change management provided by ProgressiVis's progressive data structures.

 (slot_hints)=
 ### Slot Hints